d2l-ai/d2l-en/chapter_preface/preface.md

 However, due to the rapid development of deep learning, some code *in the print edition* may not work properly in future versions of MXNet.
 However, we plan to keep the online version remain up-to-date.
-In case of such problems, please consult :ref:`sec_installation` to update the code and runtime environment.
+In case of such problems, please consult :ref:`chap_installation` to update the code and runtime environment.

 At times, to avoid unnecessary repetition,